emanguy/feature-branch-bot/README.md

 ## State of the bot

-The bot is known to run fine on MacOS, but I plan to automate the building of the software and release a docker image so the bot can easily be used in CI or other forms of automation.
-The strategy for building on Linux (which will be the primary target) is still TBD at the moment.
-I also plan to add local development instructions to this README at a future date.

-If you want to take a shot at running locally on a Mac, just install `libgit2` and `pkg-config` from homebrew, then set up a config file and run `go run .` in the root directory.
+The bot has been fully re-written from the ground up in Kotlin, as the Go libraries for Git have been found to be relatively immature in comparison.
+The old Go implementation can be found on the `old-go-implementation` branch for anyone interested.

+The bot can be run from source using the included `gradlew` and `gradlew.bat` files with the gradle command `./gradlew run`.
+Note that Java 11 is required to run the feature branch bot.

+The following tasks still need to get done before this project is fully released:
+ - [ ] Update the Gradle file to build a JAR file so the code can be run without the source code or build chain
+ - [ ] Add a Dockerfile so the bot can be run as part of CI or automation without any dependency requirements
+ - [ ] Implement a CI pipeline to build the Dockerfile and JAR file automatically for future releases

+In the future, I plan to add GitHub support but that will have to happen after the other "initial release" tasks are completed.
+Pull requests and contributions are welcome!